BOUNDLESS CAREERS

 Boundless Careers

-Helping organisations strengthen how creative careers are developed and sustained over time.
+Helping organisations strengthen how creative careers are developed, understood and sustained over time.

 Creative careers are rich, demanding, and meaningful.

-Most creative careers rarely unfold in neat or predictable ways.
-They are shaped by portfolio work, funding cycles, variable income, pauses, returns, and repeated adaptation over time.
+Most creative careers do not unfold in neat or predictable ways.
+They are shaped by portfolio work, funding cycles, variable income, pauses, returns, and repeated adaptation over time, often without clear external markers of progression.

-This creates a gap between how creative work actually unfolds and how careers are currently supported.
+This creates a gap between how creative work actually unfolds and how careers are typically supported.
 That gap has consequences for individuals, organisations, and the wider cultural ecology.

 What Boundless is